calirojas506/vue-inspector/README.md

   - New props added: hide-lines, hide-vuex, hide-components, hide-router
   - Optional separator lines to improve readability in devices with small screens _(prop **hide-lines**, by default = false)_
   - New webpack demo using Vuex
-  - Screenshots updated to 0.4.0
   - npm package released, version 0.4.0
   - jsDelivr CDN added
+  - Fixed small issue with "lastUpdate" property (patched to 0.4.1)
+  - Released version 0.4.1
 - **December 22th, 2017**
   - Improved support for vue-router
   - Fixed issue with Vuex